SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-structural-parts/✔️-grammar/arguments/voice.md

 ### valency = 1

-»⟮The impersonal passive voice⟯« ⟮＿demotes＿⟯ ⟮the only remaining ＿verblikeal argument＿⟯ of ⟮＿monovalent verblikes＿.
+»⟮The impersonal passive voice⟯« ⟮＿demotes＿⟯ ⟮the only remaining ＿vlikeのargument＿⟯ of ⟮＿monovalent verblikes＿.
 Languoids often achieve an effect similar to ⟮＿the impersonal passive voice＿⟯ by ⟮inserting a ＿dummy element＿⟯.